Safe Medication Use During Breastfeeding

 Nursing mothers who are taking isoniazid should take 25 mg of oral pyridoxine daily.

-Rx; used to suppress the immune system following organ transplants.
+Rx; used to suppress the immune system following organ transplants; can be used for inflammatory bowel disease or lupus.

 Avoid breastfeeding for 4 to 6 hours after a dose.